Seared Lamb Chops with Raspberry Marsala Sauce

 - 1 medium shallot, finely minced

-- Place the raspberries, marsala, honey and garlic clove in a blender or food processor and blend on high until smooth.
+- Place the raspberries, marsala, honey, and garlic in a blender or food processor and blend on high until smooth.1 cup raspberries, ½ cup marsala, 1 tablespoon honey, 1 clove garlic

 - Add the shallot to the pan and cook, stirring constantly, for 2 minutes.
-Add the raspberry marsala sauce to the pan and let it boil rapidly until it begins to thicken, 3-5 minutes.
+Add the raspberry marsala sauce to the pan and let it boil rapidly until it begins to thicken, 3-5 minutes.1 medium shallot